TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: Wednesday, 20 January 2921

+**Today's Progress**: Today I continued with the Full Stack Development Path on Codecademy, focusing on a project called Excursion.

+**Thoughts**: The Inauguration today was such a relief!
+I have been able to focus so much better ever since it was finished/

 ### Day 17: Tuesday, 19 January 2021

 **Today's Progress**: Today I did several sections of the Full-Stack Engineer course at Codecademy, including a project.